sagemath/trac_to_gh/Issue 7144.md

 # Issue 7144: desolve does not use contrib_ode

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7144

 Original creator: robert.marik